The commonly used name "blood thinners" is misleading because these medications don’t actually make blood thinner.

-Antiplatelets are mainly taken by people who have previously had a or stroke, in order to lower their risk of having another or stroke.
+Antiplatelets are mainly taken by people who have previously had a heart attack or stroke, in order to lower their risk of having another heart attack or stroke.

 Apart from acetylsalicylic acid (e.g. in Aspirin), examples of antiplatelet drugs include clopidogrel, dipyridamole, prasugrel and ticagrelor.
 50 to 100 milligrams of acetylsalicylic acid are enough to reduce the blood's clotting ability.
 At higher doses of about 500 milligrams, this medication is also used as a painkiller.

 Antiplatelets can increase the risk of bleeding – especially in the stomach.
 This risk is bigger if they are used together with anti-inflammatory painkillers such as (high doses of) acetylsalicylic acid, diclofenac, ibuprofen and naproxen, or together with other blood thinners.

 But there are sometimes good medical reasons for taking more than one blood thinner.
 For instance, it's normal to take a combination of two antiplatelet drugs in the first year after receiving a cardiac (heart) stent.
 People who have several heart problems at the same time are also often advised to take a combination of different blood thinners.

 Stomach-protecting medication such as omeprazole and pantoprazole can lower the risk of stomach ulcers and bleeding in the stomach related to the long-term use of antiplatelets.